e-finance-frankfurt/server-user/user-manual/README.md

 (optional) Usually, you will want to work with some kind of market data.
 The `read_only` storage is read-only, meaning that you may always read from this drive, but you do *not* have write permission (do *not* try to delete data).

-#### 2.4.4&nbsp; Database
+#### 2.4.4&nbsp; Databases

-TODO: replace the read-only storage with a NoSQL database.
+TODO: replace the read-only storage with a NoSQL databases.